bagisto/bagisto-docs/create_package.md

 ### Step-1

-1. Now, we will show how to add a menu in the admin panel.
-   For this, we need to create a ‘Config’ folder inside ‘src’.
-   Inside this src folder, create a file name as 'menu.php'.
+1. Within your package (say HelloWorld)`HelloWorld/src/`, create Config folder and create a file as 'menu.php'.

 ```php
 <?php